Contributions to the Emergency Response Fund and other response efforts as of 10/06/2021

 501(c)(3) public charities, faith-based organizations, and other public entities that serve the people of Door County are eligible to apply to the Emergency Response Fund.

-1. Our first priority is to provide support for organizations offering immediate relief and assistance to people who are struggling during the stay-at-home order.
+1. Provide support for organizations offering immediate relief and assistance to people who are struggling during the stay-at-home order.

-2. Our second priority is to provide support for organizations helping people in the months ahead who continue to struggle as Door County’s dramatically shortened season and the national recession threaten their family’s economic security.
+2. Provide support for organizations helping people in the months ahead who continue to struggle as Door County’s dramatically shortened season and the national recession threaten their family’s economic security.

-3. Our third priority will be to provide support for the non-profit organizations themselves, whose long-term viability is threatened by the economic crisis in Door County.
-Note that we do not anticipate allocating significant resources to this third priority until the first two priorities have been adequately addressed.
+3. Provide support for the non-profit organizations themselves, whose long-term viability is threatened by the economic crisis in Door County.

 Requests must be submitted online.
 APPLY NOW